Livioni/livioni.github.io/_pages/about.md

 ---

-Submitted to IEEE Transactions on Service Computing
+Submitted to IEEE Transactions on Service Computing (Major Revision)

 ---